Codes of practice

 Family law guidelines

-Under the Banking Code of Practice, the guidelines below set out the manner in which NOVA Alliance Bank will:
+The guidelines below set out the manner in which Nova Alliance Bank (the Bank) will:

 - Otherwise enforce debts affected by a family law property settlement.

-Where customers hold joint loan accounts, invariably the account holders will have a joint and several liability to a bank.
-This means that the bank is entitled to ask for the debt to be repaid by the parties jointly and by each of them severally (individually).
-An agreement between the parties for one of them to take responsibility for a joint and several debt will not change the right of the bank to require either or both parties to pay the debt.
-The bank has to agree to the re-allocation of liability before it is bound.
-For example if one spouse has a credit card debt and the other spouse agrees to assume responsibility for the debt, the bank’s right against the credit card holder is not affected by the agreement unless the bank agrees to recognise the change of responsibility.
+Where customers hold joint credit facilities, invariably the account holders will have a joint and several liability to the Bank.
+This means that the Bank is entitled to ask for the debt to be repaid by the parties jointly and by each of them severally (individually).
+An agreement between the parties for one of them to take responsibility for a joint and several debt will not change the right of the Bank to require either or both parties to pay the debt.
+The Bank has to agree to the re-allocation of liability before it is bound.
+For example, if one spouse has a credit card debt and the other spouse agrees to assume responsibility for the debt, the Bank’s right against the credit card holder is not affected by the agreement unless the Bank agrees to recognise the change of responsibility.

-- While the bank will try to accommodate any new arrangements, it may need to conduct investigations into the parties’ financial position so as to satisfy itself about the ability of the transferee of property or the party who has assumed liability for joint debts owed to the bank to fulfil the financial commitment to the bank by himself or herself, without undue hardship.
+- While the Bank will try to accommodate any new arrangements, it may need to conduct investigations into the parties’ financial position so as to satisfy itself about the ability of the transferee of property or the party who has assumed liability for joint debts owed to the Bank to fulfil the financial commitment to the Bank by themselves, without undue hardship.

-- Allow sufficient time for the bank to make its assessment of the proposal; it is advisable to get in touch with the bank as soon as the likelihood of a settlement or court order altering the interests of the parties in mortgaged property arises:
+- Allow sufficient time for the Bank to make its assessment of the proposal; it is advisable to contact the Bank as soon as the likelihood of a settlement or court order altering the interests of the parties in mortgaged property arises:

 - If there are other co-owners their consent will be required to any dealing with the property;